GIScience/gis-training-resource-center/content/Module_7/en_qgis_module_7_ex1.md

 ---

-## Task 5: Quick Map Creation – Aina Uses Map Templates
+## Task 5: Quick Map Creation – Aina Uses Map Templates <a id="task-5-quick-map-creation-aina-uses-map-templates"></a>

 After all the hard work of analyzing data and styling layers, Aina is ready to **share her results**.
 But creating a professional-looking map from scratch every time would be slow and repetitive.